- RCPCH response to COVID-19 - modified assessments table

 - Reflection

-For 2022/23 training year, the minimum requirement is one LEADER CBD in level 2 and two in level 3.
+For 2022-23 training year, the minimum requirement is one LEADER CBD in level 2 and two in level 3.
 We recommend you complete one LEADER per training grade.
 In level 1, a LEADER CBD is optional.
-Things will change when Progress+ is launched in summer 2023.
+(This changes under Progress+, and we will provide the new assessments table soon.)

 LEADER assessments primarily link to the following curriculum domains: